Microbule/microbule/spring.md

 # Spring Framework

 Microbule is designed to be automatically loaded into your Spring ApplicationContext.
 All of Microbule's components are assigned JSR-330 (_javax.inject_) annotations.
-First, you'll need to put Microbule on the classpath.
+First, you'll need to add Microbule to the classpath.

 # Dependencies